UPI Transaction Charges

 NPCI's New Interchange Fee for UPI Transactions

 Recently, the NPCI recommended an interchange fee of up to 1.1% on UPI transactions above Rs.2,000 made through PPIs.
-This new rule will come into effect from 1st April 2023, and the interchange pricing will be reviewed by 30th September 2023.
+This new rule will come into effect on 1 April 2023, and the interchange pricing will be reviewed by 30 September 2023.
 This update may impact merchants who use PPIs for UPI transactions, as they may have to pay higher interchange fees on transactions above Rs.2,000.

 How does the UPI interchange fee affect customers making payments through wallets?

 The good news is that customers or users do not have to pay interchange fees for UPI payments when the UPI is linked to a bank.
 The interchange fees only apply to PPI merchant transactions.
-In other words, the fees are only paid by the merchants and not the customers.
+In other words, the fees are paid by the merchants, not the customers.

 If a customer makes a payment through UPI to family, friends, other individuals, or the merchant’s bank account, they will not have to worry about paying the interchange fee.
 However, merchants will pay the interchange fee when the UPI is linked to the wallet.